US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Basic Combat Training

-The training is divided into three phases:
+The training consists of three phases:

 Throughout BCT, drill sergeants will push you to your limits.